-But after my baby was born, I was in for a rude awakening — in the form of painful motherfucking migraine headaches like you would not believe.
+But after my baby was born, I was in for a rude awakening — in the form of painful migraine attacks like you would not believe.
 Literally, the worst pain.

-I don’t know if it was the extreme sleep deprivation of the baby months, or the hormonal roller coaster of new motherhood, but my migraines began to take on a life of their own.
+I don’t know if it was the extreme sleep deprivation of the baby months, or the hormonal roller coaster of new motherhood, but my migraine attacks began to take on a life of their own.
 At that point, the auras were hardly my issue anymore.
-I was dealing with the full-body fuck-yous, which was no fun whatsoever (and fellow mama migraine-sufferers, I feel you!).
+I was dealing with the full-body torture, which was no fun whatsoever (and fellow mama migraine-sufferers, I feel you!).

 So that’s my story.
-If you’ve ever had an aura, too, you know how totally bizarre the experience is, especially the first several times when you’re not sure if you were just slipped some LSD or are on the brink of death.
+If you’ve ever had an aura, too, you know how totally bizarre the experience is, especially the first several times when you’re not sure if you are on the brink of death.

 Oh, and word to the wise: If you ever suddenly go half-blind, and then have a series of flashing lights obscuring your vision for a half-hour, get yourself to a medical professional ASAP.
 You can’t be certain it’s migraine unless you rule out some other, more serious stuff first — and you definitely don’t want to take any chances with something like this.